 Using the Nuheara IQbuds2 Max with the IQstream TV accessory

-For private or enhanced TV listening, Nuheara sells the small IQstream TV ($99 on Nuheara and Walgreens) Bluetooth attachment, which streams stereo TV sound to any pair of Nuheara IQbuds.
+For private or enhanced TV listening, Nuheara sells the small IQstream TV ($99 on Nuheara and Amazon) Bluetooth attachment, which streams stereo TV sound to any pair of Nuheara IQbuds.
 Thanks to Ear ID tuning and the IQbuds2 Max's extensive aural settings, you'll get enhanced dialog volume and clarity.

 Unlike Bluetooth headphones paired directly to a TV, you can listen through your IQbuds while the TV volume remains normal and adjustable for anyone else in the room.
 And with the IQbuds2 Max's ambient sound settings, you can still engage with other people in the room, or, by activating World Off noise canceling, listen without being disturbed by those around you.

 IQstream TV runs on an AC connection or for eight hours on its rechargeable battery – even though the IQbuds2 only run for five hours ANC TV listening.

 In addition, for some reason, the Bluetooth StreamTV disconnected from the iQbuds2of its own accord multiple times during a multi-hour listening session.
 This random disconnection occurred with two different test sets of IQbuds2 Maxes.

 Yes, the Nuheara IQbuds2 Max are more expensive than any other noise-canceling true wireless bud available.
 But they also are arguably the best-sounding true wireless buds for both music and conversation.
 Thanks to their Ear ID tuning, the IQbuds2 Max include the best and most customizable listening of any true wireless buds.
 Their combined ear tip seal and noise-canceling rank among the best for stifling ambient noise.
 And, the IQbuds2 Max are unique among true wireless buds acting as a hearing assistive device.